-- ✓ Increase students' knowledge of marine animal species and their habitats through interactive and inquiry-based lessons. - Enhance students' viewing of Finding Dory and inspire an appreciation for the wildlife and wild places featured in the film. - ✔ Promote life-long conservation values and STEAM-based skills through exploration and discovery. - ✓ Empower you and your students to create positive changes for wildlife in your school, community and world.
+- ✓ Increase students' knowledge of marine animal species and their habitats through interactive and inquiry-based lessons. - ✓ Enhance students' viewing of Finding Dory and inspire an appreciation for the wildlife and wild places featured in the film. - ✔ Promote life-long conservation values and STEAM-based skills through exploration and discovery. - ✓ Empower you and your students to create positive changes for wildlife in your school, community and world. - ✓ Lessons are aligned to the Next Generation Science Standards, Common Core Language Arts and Common Core Mathematics Standards.